MojoliciousDotIO/mojolicious.io/blog/2018/12/05/compound-selectors/index.markdown

     my $grand = sum( @scores );
     say "Grand total: $grand";

+*Editor's note: Unfortunately this example breaks our syntax highlighter.
+This is the site's fault not the author.
+We accept full blame.
+We're trying to find a better way to render it short of rewriting the rendering engine.*

 ## Conclusion

 Even for an old programmer like me, dealing with HTML through CSS Selectors applied by Mojolicious is much easier than what I was doing before (which was dirty and much easier than doing it correctly).
 With a little skill creating compound selectors, I can get to just about any part I want.